The Derived Auslander-Iyama Correspondence: Existence and uniqueness of enhancements

 that is in fact $1$-periodic if $p=2$.
 Thus, for even $d$ (or every $d\geq1$ if $p=2$), we obtain a non-trivial extension of length $d+2$

 and we may consider the AL $(d+2)$-angulation associated to this extension (\Cref{thm:Amiot-Lin}).
-By \Cref{thm:projLambda_existence_and_uniqueness}, this AL $(d+2)$-angulation admits an enhancement $\B$ whose restricted universal Massey product is represented, up to sign, by the class of the above non-trivial extension; in particular, $\B$ cannot be quasi-isomorphic to $\dgH{\B}$ as DG categories over $\kk$ and, therefore, $\B$ cannot be quasi-equivalent to the enhancement $\add*{\gLambda}$ of $\mmod*{\Lambda}$.
-This does not contradict \Cref{thm:projLambda_existence_and_uniqueness}: the algebra $\Lambda=\Lambda/J_\Lambda$ is not separable as a $\kk$-algebra, and hence the hypotheses in \Cref{thm:projLambda_existence_and_uniqueness} are not satisfied.
+By \Cref{thm:projLambda_existence_and_uniqueness}, this AL $(d+2)$-angulation admits an enhancement $\B$ whose restricted universal Massey product is represented, up to sign, by the class of the above non-trivial extension; in particular, $\B$ cannot be quasi-isomorphic to $\dgH{\B}$ as DG categories over $\kk$ and, therefore, $\B$ cannot be quasi-equivalent to the enhancement of $\mmod*{\Lambda}$ given by the graded category finitely generated $\Lambda\langle\imath^\pm\rangle$-modules, $|\imath|=-d$, with trivial differential.

-Moreover, just as in \cite{RVdB20}, $\DerCat[c]{\B}$ is equivalent to $\DerCat[c]{\gLambda}$ as triangulated categories, but the DG enhancements $\B$ and $\add*{\gLambda}$ cannot be Morita equivalent.
+Moreover, just as in \cite{RVdB20}, $\DerCat[c]{\B}$ is equivalent to $\DerCat[c]{\Lambda\langle\imath^\pm\rangle}$ as triangulated categories, but the two aforementioned DG enhancements cannot be Morita equivalent.
 Indeed, if they were, the arguments in the proof of \Cref{thm:strong_enhancements} would show that they also have to be quasi-equivalent, and we have already argued that they are not.
 This proves that the separability hypothesis is necessary in \Cref{thm:uniqueness_triangulated,thm:strong_enhancements}.